Campus Neues Palais

 Am Neuen Palais 10

-Moses März completed a Master’s degree in Political Science at Free University Berlin (FU) in 2012.
+Moses März completed a Master’s degree in Political Science at the Free University Berlin (FU) in 2012.
 He then moved to Cape Town where he began the research for his PhD thesis on Edouard Glissant at the African Studies Department of the University of Cape Town (UCT).
-He is a contributing editor for the Pan-African literary magazine Chimurenga Chronic and editor of the postgraduate online journal Postamble.
+He completed his PhD dissertation in June 2020 as part of the Research Training Group Minor Cosmopolitanisms and is currently teaching at the Department for English and American Studies at the University of Potsdam.
+He is a senior editor for the Pan-African literary magazine Chimurenga Chronic and co-founder of the literary magazine Mittel und Zweck.